DynamicEndpoints/Netlify-MCP-Server/README.md

 }
 ```

-## Available Resources (Netlify CLI v19.1.5 Compatible)
+## Available Resources (Netlify CLI v22.1.3 Compatible)

 Access Netlify data directly using these resource URIs:

 *   `netlify://sites`: List all sites (JSON output of `sites:list --json`)
 *   `netlify://sites/{siteId}/functions`: List functions for a site (JSON output of `functions:list --json`, requires `NETLIFY_SITE_ID={siteId}` env var)
 *   `netlify://sites/{siteId}/env`: List environment variables for a site (JSON output of `env:list --json`, requires `NETLIFY_SITE_ID={siteId}` env var)
+*   `netlify://sites/{siteId}/deploys`: List deployments for a site (JSON output of `deploys:list --json`, requires `NETLIFY_SITE_ID={siteId}` env var)
+*   `netlify://sites/{siteId}/forms`: List forms for a site (JSON output from form management tools)
+*   `netlify://sites/{siteId}/analytics`: Site analytics data (JSON output from analytics tools)
+*   `netlify://blobs/{storeName}`: List blobs in a store (JSON output from blob storage tools)
+*   `netlify://recipes`: List available recipes (JSON output from recipe tools)
+*   `netlify://api/methods`: List available API methods (JSON output from API discovery tools)

-## Limitations (Netlify CLI v19.1.5)
+## Limitations (Netlify CLI v22.1.3)

--   **Interactive Commands:** Commands requiring interactive prompts (like `netlify login`, `netlify init`, `netlify dev`) are not supported by this server.
-Use a Personal Access Token for authentication.
+-   **Interactive Commands:** Commands requiring interactive prompts (like `netlify login`, `netlify init` without parameters, interactive dev mode) are not supported by this server.
+Use a Personal Access Token for authentication and provide required parameters explicitly.
--   **Site Context:** Many commands (`env:*`, `logs:function`, `build`, `trigger-build`, `functions:list`) require site context.
+-   **Site Context:** Many commands require site context.
 This server passes the required `siteId` via the `NETLIFY_SITE_ID` environment variable when executing these commands.
-Commands like `status` and `unlink` operate on the *current working directory* of the server, which is typically not linked, and thus may not function as expected when called via the MCP server.
+Commands that operate on the *current working directory* (like `status` and `unlink`) may not function as expected when called via the MCP server unless the server directory is properly linked.
--   **Unsupported Commands:** Functionality related to DNS, Forms, Plugins, Hooks, and Deploys (listing specific deploys, getting deploy status) has been removed due to incompatibility with CLI v19.1.5.
+-   **Browser-dependent Features:** Some commands that require opening browsers or interactive authentication flows may have limited functionality in the MCP server environment.
+-   **Real-time Streaming:** While log streaming is supported, the output is captured and returned rather than providing a true real-time stream interface.

+**Note:** This comprehensive implementation now covers all major Netlify CLI functionality including Blobs, Dev Server, Recipes, Analytics, Forms, and advanced API operations.
+Previously unsupported features like DNS, Plugins, and Hooks may still have limited support depending on CLI capabilities.

 ## Development